pp-07/EdlweissProject/README.md

 Code Explanation :-
 End to end automation of the application .
-All the inputs are taken from a excel file and passed into the testng class using datadrovider
+All the inputs are taken from a excel file and passed into the testng class using dataprovider